 - Insights into prospects and constraints of technology-driven approaches to sustainable development

 - Frameworks to conceptualise technology adoption to achieve sustainable outcomes

 - Roadmaps to operationalise technology adoption to achieve sustainable outcomes

 - Dissemination of study findings in academic, professional and online media outlets

 Express your interest in joining Urban Studies Lab as a PhD researcher by emailing the followings to email@example.com.

-- Your CV (including GPAs of all studies, publications, and research experience), and;
+- Your CV (including GPAs of all studies, publications, and research and work experience), and;

-- Your brief PhD research proposal (1,000 words including title, background, aim, research question/hypothesis, methodology, and 10-12 references).
+- Your brief PhD research proposal (1,500 words including title, background, aim, research question/hypothesis, methodology, outcomes, deliverables and 10-12 most relevant references).